 “The beauty of perfumes is that they are deeply personal and can evoke strong memories with a single note, even on a subconscious level.
 Scents can draw us to others, creating special bonds,” says Martine Micallef, co-creator of niche fragrance brand M.Micallef.
 Fragrance is also a form of expression, a way of revealing your mood or personality, giving others a piece of yourself simply through smell.

-When it comes to falling in love or setting the right mood for Valentine’s Day, fragrance is the most important alluring accomplice to add to your arsenal.
-It is the catalyst for romantic alchemy. – Roja Dove
+When it comes to falling in love or setting the right mood for Valentine’s Day, fragrance is the most important alluring accomplice to add to your arsenal. – Roja Dove

 Jo Malone Fragrance Director Chris Wyatt goes on to explain, “Our sense of smell is most primitive and immediate.
 Fragrance is an extension of our personality.
 We can choose to create an aura of scent around us that portrays an impression of how we wish others to perceive us.
 It’s like a little black dress.
 You can accessorize it extravagantly or pare it down.”